 Undiluted Propanediol, 1,4-Butanediol, 2,3-Butanediol, 1,5-Pentanediol, and Hexanediol were non-to-slightly irritating or mildly irritating in rabbit eyes.
-1,10-Decanediol (1.2% in a trade name mixture also containing an unspecified amount of Propylene
+1,10-Decanediol (1.2% in a trade name mixture also containing an unspecified amount of

-Glycol) was slightly irritating to rabbit eyes.
-Methylpropanediol and Isopentyldiol were also non-irritating to rabbit eyes in studies for which the concentrations of the substances tested were not specified.
+Propylene Glycol) was slightly irritating to rabbit eyes.
+Methylpropanediol (undiluted) was non-irritating to rabbit eyes.
+Isopentyldiol was also non-irritating to rabbit eyes (concentration not specified).
 In contrast, undiluted Butyl Ethyl Propanediol caused severe injury in rabbit eyes, including irritation, corneal opacification, partial eyelid eversion, all of which were reversible.